benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 On the other hand, many times hiring managers are just looking for a reason to discard your resume to narrow down the talent pool.
 Anything negative gets you tossed.
 They see this.
 Maybe it's a good sign, maybe it's a bad sign.
 Either way it's something out of the ordinary that will take more time to evaluate.
 Better just toss the resume.
 There's still another stack of 100 candidates to go through...

-You may even get emails telling you that "your non use of the corporate social media thingo will be looked upon negatively"

 Freedom of personal information and profiles generated and/or kept by corporate entities and government?
 Should one be allowed access to their own profile free of charge?
 Can one have their profile "removed" costs to obtain free info (court docs, FOI, scientific papers).